ProfessorMasten/art130_exercise03/README.md

-# art130_exercise03
+# Art 130: Module 03 Exercise
-Art 130 Module 03 Exercise
+Files for Part I of the exercise assignment in Module 03 of Art/Web 130.